Silverfrost Logo About Us | Contact Us

 • You can produce and debug Win32 code with or without Visual Studio.

-FTN95 can produce code that is .NET 1.1, .NET 2.0 and .NET 4.0 compatible (note that .NET 1.1 code is also .NET 2.0 compatible and .NET 2.0 code is also .NET 4.0 compatible) via Visual Studio.
+FTN95 can produce code that is compatible with all versions of .NET that runs on Microsoft Windows (note that .NET 1.1 code is also .NET 2.0 compatible and .NET 2.0 code is.NET 4.0 compatible) via Visual Studio.
 The target framework can be selected from the project properties.

 If you use the command line then you will have to set a switch to target a particular framework: